skuzzle/jeve/README.md

 ## Building
 Building jeve requires Apache Maven to be installed.
-You may then run `mvn install` to build jeve and install it into your local repository.
-If you want to add jeve to your existing projects, declare the following dependency within your `pom.xml`:
+Additionally, jeve is available as dependency for your projects through Maven's Central Repository:

 ```xml
     <dependency>